Serial killer victim’s son thought his mom didn’t want to look for him all these years - NewsBreak

 When Shulman was arrested in April 1996, he confessed to the crimes and was sentenced to life in prison.
 He died 10 years later, in 2006.

-“Going through the autopsy reports, I knew she had two children,” Geiss said, “because she had caesarean scars.
+“Going through the autopsy reports, I knew she had two children,” Geiss said, “because she had cesarean scars.
 And I wanted to identify her.”

 Geiss asked forensic genealogist and artist Carl Koppelman to do a rendering of what Yonkers Jane Doe may have looked like when she was alive.
 He worked with her autopsy pictures to produce an image.